David Maguire, Chairman,

 Over 40 planning permissions have been granted for solar farms in Ireland.
 This indicates that the vast majority of local councils have been supportive of solar PV developments.
 Councillors have welcomed the opportunity for, among other things, local employment, biodiversity protection and carbon emission reduction.

 A limited number of councillors, however, have tried to curtail planning applications for solar PV development, looking to central government to give more direction on the issue.
 Minister Coveney has so far taken the view that regular planning laws are good enough for assessing solar projects, despite the fact that they pre-date any solar proposals.

 In the absence of any national guidelines the Irish Solar Energy Association (ISEA) is preparing its own recommendations for best practice in planning.
 These recommendations will be based on best practices in other countries.
+If you are looking to install solar panels visit www.projectsolaruk.com/locations/nottingham/.
 The Association believes that the creation of unnecessary road blocks in the long run are harmful, not just to the industry, but to the Irish people.